Disappearance of Macin Smith: Disappearance

-On August 31, 2015, Macin texted his mother, Tracey, a screenshot of his school grades, showing A's and B's.
-He and Tracey had an agreement that if he maintained good grades and completed all his assignments, he would be allowed to watch anime.
-Tracey replied that his father, Darrin, would be taking him for driving lessons first.
-Macin told Darrin he had a headache, so the lesson was rescheduled for the following day.
+On August 31, 2015, Smith texted his mother a screenshot of his school grades, showing A's and B's.
+They had an agreement that if he maintained good grades and completed all his assignments, he would be allowed to watch anime.
+She replied that his father would be taking him for driving lessons first.
+Smith told his father he had a headache, so the lesson was rescheduled for the following day.

-Later that day, at approximately 8:30 p.m., Tracey went to Macin's bedroom and found him in bed with the lights off.
+Later that day, at approximately 8:30 p.m., Tracey went to Smith's bedroom and found him in bed with the lights off.
 When she asked what was going on, he said he wasn't feeling very well.
 Later that evening, Tracey unplugged the home's internet router so that he wouldn't be up all night watching anime or playing video games.

-At 1:30 a.m. on September 1, Darrin, noticed light under Macin's bedroom door and entered to find that Macin had plugged the router back in and was watching anime.
+At 1:30 a.m. on September 1, Darrin noticed light under Smith's bedroom door and entered to find that he had plugged the router back in and was watching anime.
 Darrin confiscated his laptop and phone, enforcing their agreed curfew.
-At 7 a.m., Darrin woke Macin for school.
-He knocked on Macin's bedroom door and asked if he was up, and Macin replied, "Yep."
+At 7 a.m., Darrin woke Smith for school.
+He knocked on his bedroom door and asked if he was up, and Smith replied, "Yep."
 Darrin then returned to bed.
-Half an hour later, both parents heard Macin moving around in the kitchen.
+Half an hour later, both parents heard him moving around in the kitchen.
 At 7:40 a.m., they heard the garage door close and assumed he had left to catch the school bus.

-When the bus returned at 3:15 p.m., Macin was not on it.
+When the bus returned at 3:15 p.m., Smith was not on it.
 Darrin began searching for him but had no way to contact him due to the confiscated devices.
-Tracey received a text from Darrin reporting Macin's absence and was notified by Desert Hills High School that Macin had not attended classes.
+Tracey received a text from Darrin reporting Smith's absence and was notified by Desert Hills High School that he had not attended classes.
 Initially, the family believed he was avoiding conflict.
 Upon returning home, she discovered his bedroom door was locked.

-By 10 p.m., with Macin still missing and past curfew, the Smiths contacted the St. George Police Department and filed a missing persons report.
+By 10 p.m., with Smith still missing and past curfew, his parents contacted the St. George Police Department and filed a missing persons report.